It's Giving "Money"—37 Rich-Looking Finds From J.Crew, Nordstrom, and Zara

-Lately, it seems like you can't go outside or online without being faced with one hard reality: Inflation is high.
-While the fiscal well-being of each person differs, there's no denying that the rise in the cost of everyday necessities has made most household budgets a bit tighter, making extra money for shopping less of a priority.
+Lately, it seems like you can't go outside or online without being faced with one hard reality: Prices are high.
+While the fiscal well-being of each person differs, there's no denying that the rise in the cost of everyday necessities has made most household budgets a bit tighter, making shopping less of a priority.
 However, just because our belts have tightened doesn't mean that we want to look like things have changed.
-In fact, one could argue that the cultural interest in fashion aesthetics such as quiet luxury and old money is driven by our collective desire to cosplay as the wealthy.
+In fact, one could argue that the cultural interest in fashion aesthetics, such as quiet luxury and old money, is driven by our collective desire to cosplay as the wealthy.

-Whatever the rationale, it's safe to say that it's quite common among the fashion crowd to want to curate a closet that looks expensive without expending too much money.
+Whatever the rationale, it's quite common among the fashion crowd to want to curate a closet that looks expensive without spending too much money.
 Of course, that's easier said than done.
-Admittedly, it can be challenging at times to find chic and cheap items—it's a skill set that takes time to build.
-Luckily for you, that's the point of my job.
-In an effort to help you find the best rich-looking summer finds, I've spent hours searching through the new-arrivals section of some of our favorite retailers, including J.Crew, Nordstrom, H&M, Mango, Gap, COS, Aritzia, Madewell, Anthropologie, and Reformation.
-Whether you're looking for a few new summer staples or just want to look like you're a walking stack of cash, any of these 38 rich-looking summer items, all under $150, will do the trick.
+It can be challenging at times to find chic and cheap items—it's a skill that takes time to build.
+Lucky for you, that's the point of my job.
+To help you find the best rich-looking summer finds, I've spent hours searching through the new-arrivals sections of some of our favorite retailers, including J.Crew, Nordstrom, Zara, and H&M. Whether you're looking for a few new summer staples or just want to look like you're a walking stack of cash, any of these 37 rich-looking summer items, all under $250, will do the trick.

 Jasmine Fox-Suliaman